Tom's Hardware Verdict

 Western Digital touts the WD Black SN850X as a high-end PCIe 4.0 SSD for gaming that has options for RGB lighting and a heatsink, making it ready for the PlayStation 5 (PS5) or your PC.
 The 4TB model is especially enticing as many drives, like the SK hynix Platinum P41, are still limited to a peak of 2TB.
 The SN850X also has faster sequential performance and IOPS than its predecessor, the popular WD SN850, and a new Game Mode 2.0 to improve your gaming experience.
+This drive is also one of the Best SSDs for the PS5.

 It does feel like the SN850X is a bit tardy, as it’s been eighteen months since WD launched the SN850.
 Since then, the high-end SSD game has evolved rapidly to include an array of serious contenders.
 Luckily, the SN850X can compete with any of them, although the launch pricing might be a bit too lofty given recent pricing trends.